Super Bowl XLI halftime show: Synopsis

-The show was approximately 12 minutes in duration.
-Prince wore a turquoise suit and had a scarf in over his hair.
+The show ran for 12 minutes.
+Prince wore a turquoise suit and had a scarf over his hair.
 He performed on a large stage shaped like his signature "love symbol".
 The edges of the stage had neon lighting.
 During the show, he was accompanied by his backing band New Power Generation.
 He was also accompanied by the duo "The Twinz", which consisted of identical twins Maya and Nandy McClean, who had previously toured with Prince.
-Additionally, for some songs, he was further accompanied by the Florida A&M University Marching 100 Band.
+Additionally, for some songs, he was accompanied by the Florida A&M University Marching 100 Band.
 The marching band had their uniforms adorned with illuminated tape.

-The performance began with an intro featuring the song "We Will Rock You".
+The performance began with an intro based on the Queen song "We Will Rock You".
 Fireworks were launched during this intro, and lighting effects simulating lightning were also utilized.
 Prince then came on stage, rising via a stage elevator, and performed his hit song "Let's Go Crazy".
 During this song, Prince included an ad-libbed call and response from the crowd.

-Now joined by the Florida A&M University Marching 100 Band, he performed a medley of his songs "Baby I'm a Star" and "1999" and the Creedence Clearwater Revival song "Proud Mary".

-He then performed a medley of Bob Dylan's song "All Along the Watchtower" and the Foo Fighters' song "Best of You".
+Joined by the Florida A&M University Marching 100 Band, he performed a medley of songs: "Baby I'm a Star", "1999", and the Creedence Clearwater Revival song "Proud Mary".
+He then performed a medley of Bob Dylan's song "All Along the Watchtower" and the Foo Fighters song "Best of You".
 For these songs, the marching band's instruments were not utilized.

-As the final song of the performance, he performed his own hit "Purple Rain".
-The marching band again instrumentally accompanied him for the song.
+As the final song of the performance, he performed the song "Purple Rain".
+The marching band again accompanied him for the song.
 During the song's guitar solo, Prince played his guitar positioned behind a screen that had risen from under the stage, having his silhouette projected onto the screen.

-Because of the inclement weather and the nature of the lighting effects, a portion of the performance appeared to take place during a literal "purple rain."
-Fireworks were again launched at the end of the song.
+Reception

-Critical reception
+Critical

 The performance was widely acclaimed.
 Kelefa Sanneh of The New York Times wrote that the performance would "surely go down as one of the most thrilling halftime shows ever; certainly the most unpredictable, and perhaps the best."
 Mark Caro, of the Chicago Tribune, wrote that Prince's performance, "for once, justified the existence of a mini-concert sandwiched between halves of football."
 Many have opined that the rainy weather actually added to the performance, especially during Prince's rendition of "Purple Rain".

+Rankings

 Numerous outlets have retrospectively ranked the performance as the greatest Super Bowl halftime show of all time.